-Since you’re building a music blog, it’s also important that the option you choose offers clear, visually appealing page layouts, and can easily play audio and video files.
+Since you’re building a blog, it’s also important that the option you choose offers clear, visually appealing page layouts and can easily play audio and embed videos and files.
 WordPress offers you all of this and more.

-When it comes to choosing a domain name, you need to take several things into consideration.
+The next step in the process for those wondering how to start a music blog is to choose a domain name, but you need to consider several things.
 For instance, what is your blog all about?
 What type of music will you be writing about?
-Who are the people who are going to come to your site and read through your content?
+Finally, who are the people who will come to your site and read through your blog content?